ayyu/amq-encode/README.md

 py -3 -m pip install amqencode
 ```

-Also make sure that ffmpeg is on your PATH.
+Also make sure that `ffmpeg` is on your PATH.

 ## Usage

 `import amqencode` in your python scripts.

+See `sample_encode.py` for an example of a script that encodes a video into
+mp3 and webms, then muxes those outputs with clean audio.

 ### CLI

-If you just want to encode a file without writing a standalone script, you can call it directly.
+If you just want to encode a file without writing a standalone script,
+you can call the package directly from a terminal.

 *nix